Brewster Subdivision: Consolidation

+Later years

+The Seaboard Air Line operated passenger trains on the line to both Boca Grande and to Fort Myers and Naples (the latter destinations were provided by Orange Blossom Special and West Coast Limited).
+Passenger service to Fort Myers ended in 1933 and the Fort Myers Subdivision was completely abandoned by 1952.
+The Seaboard Air Line generally operated two passenger trains a day to Boca Grande, though by 1951, only one daily passenger train was running.
+Passenger service to Boca Grande was discontinued in 1958 shortly after the opening of the Boca Grande Causeway, which was the last regular passenger service to ever operate on the line.

 The line once had a spur track to the former Payne Creek Mine east of Agrock Yard.
 Payne Creek Mine has since been redeveloped by Mosaic into the Streamsong Resort and golf course.

+In 1967, the Seaboard Air Line and the Atlantic Coast Line merged to form the Seaboard Coast Line Railroad.
+In 1980, the Seaboard Coast Line's parent company merged with the Chessie System, creating the CSX Corporation.
+The CSX Corporation initially operated the Chessie and Seaboard Systems separately until 1986, when they were merged into CSX Transportation.

 Track south of Arcadia to Boca Grande was abandoned in 1981 after the closure of Port Boca Grande.
 The remaining line was subsequently renamed the Brewster Subdivision, which is named for the defunct ghost town of Brewster that was located just south of Bradley Junction.
 The town existed from 1910 to 1962 and played a role in the area's phosphate industry.
 Remnants of the town include a smokestack and a few abandoned buildings.